commercetools/sphere-order-export/README.md

 ### CSV export

-In order to export a list of orders you have to define a CSV template and pass the path to it in the `--csvTemplate` argument.
+To export a list of orders you have to define a CSV template and pass the path to it via the `--csvTemplate` argument.

 #### CSV format

 The following headers can be used in the CSV template
 - id
 - orderNumber
-- totalPrice
+- totalPrice -> results in a formated output of the price like `USD 9999`
+- totalPrice.centAmount -> results in the pure number of `9999` - allows better sorting
 - totalNet
 - totalGross
 - lineItems.*